Featured On Vice Motherboard Read the Article

 For the past year I’ve been working in a community biohacking lab in Baltimore, MD (called BUGSS) to learn the techniques of Synthetic Biology, explore new aesthetics, and develop a plan for OSG.
 I’ve connected with experts around the world, including Stan Gelvin of Purdue University, Sebastian Cocioba of SVA’s bio art lab, and Oded Shoseyov of The Hebrew University of Jeruselum, all of whom have helped guide the work.
 Through my interactions with scientists I’ve discovered how important the perspective of the the layperson is in the laboratory.
 Especially, in labs dealing with Synthetic Biology and genetics, which have incredible capacities for harming as well as healing.
 These sciences have strong historical roots in eugenics and oppressive power.
 As an artist, I am a mediator between communities that are too often mutually exclusive.
 By giving talks in scientific contexts on the history of gender and LGBTQ liberation, I bring the queer community into the lab.
 By gaining access to, and appropriating tools of science for queer agendas, I’ll bring the lab to queer communities.
 My training as an artist and visual thinker is helpful when taking complex ideas from one isolated group and communicating them with another.
 Being an artist frees me from the economy and politics of science which can constrict career scientists’ thinking.
 I’m afforded freedom to imagine, to experiment, to fail, to be interdisciplinary.

 Ryan Hammond is a new media artist living and working in Baltimore MD.
-His work explores the myth of scientific objectivity by focusing on the often unseen interplay between scientific advancement and cultural production.
-For the past two years, he was a teacher // artist in residence at Futuremakers: a Baltimore based startup prototyping and facilitating STEAM experiences throughout the Baltimore Washington region.
-He received a BFA from MICA in spring 2012 with a minor in sustainability and social practice.
+Their work explores the myth of scientific objectivity by focusing on the often unseen interplay between scientific advancement and cultural production.
+For the past two years, they were a teacher // artist in residence at Futuremakers: a Baltimore based startup prototyping and facilitating STEAM experiences throughout the Baltimore Washington region.
+They received a BFA from MICA in spring 2012 with a minor in sustainability and social practice.
 Most recently completed projects include a series of workshops on DIY Geoengineering funded by NRG Energy Inc. and an exhibition of speculative product designs / techno-fictions created collaboratively with senior tech students at Western High School in Baltimore MD.

 for more information and pictures of past work, visit my website here